xesco/dnsproxy/README.md

 ## Testing the proxy

 ### Python and Docker
-We can use `dig` to check that our requests are being served as expected through the proxy.
+Use `dig` to check that requests are being served as expected through the proxy.
 For example, let's say we started the proxy on port 5353:

 ```bash
 dig -4 +tcp @localhost -p5353 -t MX n26.com +short